kabisa/theguild.nl/drafts/when-elixirs-performance-becomes-rust-y.md

 ### (Web) service

-We could define a separate web service, exposing an API that could handle this, in a language better suited for this.
+We could define a separate web service, exposing an API that could handle this, in a language better suited for computation heavy tasks.
 We'd need to add a new service to our stack though, and also account for potential network failures and sending potentially large payloads.

 ### Background job